startry/STDebugConsole/README.md

 # STDebugConsole

-STDebugConsole is an In-App debug console for your iOS Application
+STDebugConsole is an In-App debug console for your iOS Application.

+STDebugConsole will focus on In-App Console Feature.

 **Still Developing, and the simplest demo (tag 0.1.0) was ready.**